 Source: Virginia Department of Aviation, 2013 Virginia Air Transportation System Plan Update

 A General Aviation airport in a rural area may not see a lot of traffic, but can be essential to the local economy.
 Even a small airport offers a fast connection for business executives to reach urban centers.
-Communities seeking to recruit factories, and other business that might provide jobs and tax revenues, highlight their transportation connections.
+Communities seeking to recruit factories, and other business that might provide jobs and tax revenues, desire to have a nearby airport in order to highlight transportation connections.

 Funding for operations at most General Aviation airport comes from leasing space to Fixed Base Operators that sell gas and other services to pilots, leasing space for parking airplanes at tie-down sites, and tax revenues from local jurisdictions that want some form of airport access.
-There is not enough demand for the small airports to charge landing fees to visiting planes or a passenger tax for commercial flights, two major revenue sources for the nine Virginia airports with scheduled commercial passenger service.
+Fixed Base Operators try to recruit someone to operate a flight school, increasing sales of aviation gasoline.
+There is not enough demand for the average general aviation airport to charge landing fees to visiting planes and there is no passenger tax for commercial flights, two major revenue sources for the nine Virginia airports with scheduled commercial passenger service.

 Keeping a General Aviation airport open requires keeping local jurisdictions aware of the benefits of the facility.
 Local officials are reminded of the costs during each budget cycle.